 - Incredible encounters with manta rays, sharks and large pelagics

-- A fantastic liveaboard destination with regular trips to the atoll’s pristine sites
+- A fantastic liveaboard destination with regular trips to pristine sites

 - Enjoy exclusivity with only a few luxury resorts in the atoll

-- Calm lagoons with crystal clear water make for superb water sports activities
+- Calm lagoons with clear water make for superb water sports activities

 Boasting just a handful of habited islands, Raa Atoll provides the ultimate getaway for visitors who value serene natural settings and a touch of tranquility.
 Whether you’re after uncompromising luxury, exciting water sports, or pure relaxation, Raa has it all.
 Divers are in for a treat with its pristine fringing-reefs and amazing action-packed thilas.
 Well served by both liveaboards and resorts, Raa Atoll’s powder-white beaches, luxurious resorts and incredible underwater experiences make it very hard to leave.

 Walls & pinnacles

 With calm, relaxing reefs, plunging walls and underwater pinnacles, Raa Atoll diving offers something for everyone.
 Liveaboards visit the region, and most luxury resorts have their own dive centres and house reefs, making for easy diving from shore and boat.
 Within the lagoon there are plenty of interesting thilas to explore, but the best diving is on the outer reef.
 The western edge of Raa Atoll faces the open sea of the Indian Ocean, while the eastern side is almost a straight line from north to south, with deep channels providing some exciting dive sites.
 The eastern side faces Lhaviyani and Noonu Atolls, providing extra shelter from wind and currents.